ietf-rats-wg/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 1. HSM-based: A Hardware Security Module (HSM) based cryptoprocessor which hashes one or more streams of security measurements from an Attester within the Attesting Environment.
 Maintenance of this hash enables detection of an Attester which is not reporting the exact set of security measurements (such as log entries) taken within the Attesting Environment.
 An example of a HSM is a TPM2.0 {{TPM2.0}}.
 2. Process-based: An individual process which has its runtime memory encrypted by an Attesting Environment in a way that no other processes can read and decrypt that memory (e.g., {{SGX}} or {{-PSA}}.)
 3. VM-based: An entire Guest VM (or a set of containers within a host) have been encrypted as a walled-garden unit by an Attesting Environment.
-The result is that the host operating system cannot read and decrypt what is executing within that VM (e.g., {{SEV-SNP}} or {{TDX}}.)
+The result is that the host operating system cannot read and decrypt what is executing within that VM (e.g., {{SEV-SNP}}, {{TDX}} or {{ARM-CCA}}.)

 Each of these categories of Attesters above will be capable of generating Evidence which is protected using private keys / certificates which are not accessible outside of the corresponding Attesting Environment.
 The owner of these secrets is the owner of the identity which is bound within the Attesting Environment.